Borsippa: History

-Borsippa is mentioned, usually in connection with Babylon, in texts from the Third Dynasty of Ur through the Seleucid Empire and even in early Islamic texts.
-It is also mentioned in the Babylonian Talmud (Shabbat 36a, Avodah Zarah 11b) and other rabbinic literature.
+Borsippa is mentioned in the Babylonian Talmud (Shabbat 36a, Avodah Zarah 11b) and other rabbinic literature.
 Borsippa was dependent upon Babylon and was never the seat of a regional power.
 From the ninth century BC, Borsippa was on the borderland south of which lay the tribal "houses" of Chaldea.

-The Jewish historian, Josephus, mentions the city in relation to the war between Cyrus the Great and Nabonnedus.
-The temple to Nabu at Borsippa was destroyed in 484 BC during the suppression of a revolt against the Achamenid emperor, Xerxes I.
+The Jewish historian, Josephus, mentions the city in relation to the war between Cyrus the Great and Nabonidus.
+The temple to Nabu at Borsippa was destroyed in 484 BC during the suppression of a revolt against the Achaemenid emperor, Xerxes I.

 In the 1st millennium BC, the city had a large scribal class.

 Archaeology

 In 1854, work at Borsippa was conducted under the direction of Henry Creswicke Rawlinson, with most of the actual digging done by his subordinates.
 Rawlinson personally uncovered the foundation prisms from Nebuchadnezzar II's restoration on the Nabu temple.
 Between 1879 and 1881 the site was excavated by Hormuzd Rassam for the British Museum.

 He concentrated primarily on E-zida, the temple of Nabu.
+In the 1890s looters removed about 2000 cuneiform tablets, mostly from the Ezida.
 In 1902, Robert Koldewey worked at Borsippa during his main effort at Babylon also mainly on the Nabu temple.
 E-DIM-AN-NA, temple of the bond of heaven, built by Nebuchadrezzar for the god Sin in the court of E-zida was also excavated.

-For 20 seasons between 1980 and 2003 the Austrian team from the Leopold-Franzens-Universität Innsbruck led by Helga Piesl-Trenkwalder and Wilfred Allinger-Csollich excavated for sixteen seasons at the site.
+Between 1980 and 2003, the Austrian team from the Leopold-Franzens-Universität Innsbruck led by Helga Piesl-Trenkwalder and Wilfred Allinger-Csollich excavated for sixteen seasons at the site.
 Early work concentrated on the large ziggurat E-ur-imin-an-ki and later on the Nabu temple.
 Examinination determined that the ziggurat had a 60 by 60 meter core of unbaked brinks with a mantle of baked bricks (or Kassite and Neo-Babylonian origin) bringing the structure up to 78 by 78 meters.
 The mantle was covered by a layer of baked bricks bonded by bitumen.
 Reeds, ropes, and wooden beams were used to bond the layers together.
 It was found that the ziggurat had been partially hollowed out in Parthian times.
 Tablets of the Neo-Babylonian period were found.
-Excavations can currently not be carried out due to political events.
-The elaboration of the results of excavations within the project "Comparative studies of Borsippa - Babylon" are conducted.